-In summary, a substantial proportion of the data used as part of this Quality Report has been previously reported to Board of Directors, Clinical Governance Steering Group, and Executive Committee throughout 2012/13 and feedback from these forums has been used to set future priorities.
-These arrangements have ensured that a balanced view on quality can be provided through the Quality Report for 2012/13.
+In summary, a substantial proportion of the data used as part of this Quality Report has been previously reported to Board of Directors, Clinical Governance Steering Group, and Executive Committee throughout 2013/14 and feedback from these forums has been used to set future priorities.
+These arrangements have ensured that a balanced view on quality can be provided through the Quality Report for 2013/14.

-With respect to setting the priorities for 2013/14 a wide consultation exercise has been undertaken.
-Consultation has taken place with the Clinical Governance Steering Group, Executive Committee, Board of Governors, Board of Directors, local commissioners, Sunderland LINk and the Health and Wellbeing Committee to ensure that the Quality Report includes views from key stakeholders.
+With respect to setting the priorities for 2014/15 a wide consultation exercise has been undertaken.
+Consultation has taken place with the Clinical Governance Steering Group, Executive Committee, Council of Governors, Board of Directors, and local commissioners, to ensure that the Quality Report includes views from key stakeholders.

-7. Review of effectiveness
+Review of effectiveness

 As Accounting Officer, I have responsibility for reviewing the effectiveness of the system of internal control.
 My review of the effectiveness of the system of internal control is informed by the work of the internal auditors, clinical audit and the executive managers and clinical leads within the NHS foundation trust who have responsibility for the development and maintenance of the internal control framework.
-I have drawn on the content of the quality report attached to this Annual report and other performance information available to me.
+I have drawn on the content of the Quality Report attached to this Annual Report and other performance information available to me.
 My review is also informed by comments made by the external auditors in their management letter and other reports.
 I have been advised on the implications of the result of my review of the effectiveness of the system of internal control by the board, the audit committee and governance committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.